issaczhang2021/Real-time_Stock_Market_Monitoring_ETL_pipeline/README 1.md

   - Integrated Soda Core for data quality checks (freshness, null rates, duplication) via YAML-defined scan definitions.
   - Containerized the entire pipeline using Docker Compose to ensure a reproducible dev environment compatible with future AWS migration.

-### Phase 2: AWS Migration & Productionization (1-Minute Interval)
+### Phase 2: AWS Migration & Productionization (Configurable Interval)
-- **Goal**: Migrate the validated prototype to a serverless, fully managed AWS architecture for real-time, elastic, and SLA-compliant operations.
+- **Goal**: Migrate the validated prototype to a serverless, fully managed AWS architecture for elastic, SLA-compliant operations with flexible ingestion intervals according to business needs.
 - **Key Activities**:
-  - Refactored the Python API handler into an AWS Lambda function triggered by EventBridge (supporting 1-minute interval ingestion).
+  - Refactored the Python API handler into an AWS Lambda function triggered by EventBridge, allowing configurable invocation intervals (e.g., 1-minute or 5-minute) based on workload and budget.
-  - Deployed transformation logic to AWS Glue (PySpark) with Delta Lake on S3, enabling serverless processing and scalable late-arriving data correction.
+  - Deployed transformation logic to AWS Glue (PySpark) with Delta Lake on S3, enabling serverless batch or micro-batch processing and scalable late-arriving data correction.
+    **Note:** AWS Glue is optimized for batch/micro-batch ETL workloads rather than continuous streaming.
+For true streaming or sub-minute latency, streaming services like Amazon Kinesis or MSK are recommended.
   - Reused Soda YAML scan checks on Athena tables to enforce data freshness, duplication prevention, and schema consistency in production.
   - Provided downstream analytics endpoints via Athena and QuickSight for Gold-layer factor dashboards, quantitative signals, and ML retraining pipelines.
-  - Ensured cost efficiency and operational scalability by leveraging Lambda, Glue, S3, EventBridge, and Athena in a pay-per-use serverless setup.
+  - Ensured cost efficiency and operational scalability by leveraging AWS managed services, making the architecture suitable for businesses with variable budget scales and compliance requirements.

-## ⏱ Why Use a 5-Minute Interval?

-When ingesting intraday stock data via Alpha Vantage, there are multiple interval options (1min, 5min, 15min, etc.).
-We chose **5 minutes** for the following main reasons:

-- **Balance Between Granularity and Volume**
-  - 1-minute data offers higher time resolution but significantly increases data volume and storage costs.
-  - Intervals of 15 minutes or longer cannot capture short-term price fluctuations in a timely manner, which may not suit real-time monitoring and signal generation.
-  - A 5-minute interval strikes a balance between “detail” and “data/storage/compute cost,” allowing us to track sufficient price movements without overloading the system.

-- **API Rate Limits and Call Frequency**
-  - Alpha Vantage imposes rate limits on free/low-tier API keys (typically 5 calls per minute).
-  - Fetching 1-minute data requires more frequent polling, increasing the chance of hitting rate limits and triggering throttling.
-  - Using a 5-minute interval reduces call frequency, enabling near-real-time updates while remaining more stable over the long run.

-- **Alignment with Common Quant Strategies**
-  - Most short-term strategies (e.g., momentum breakouts, moving average crossovers) already work well with 5-minute data.
-  - Generating signals and alerts off 5-minute intervals aligns with typical “intraday” monitoring use cases.
+---

 ## 🌐 Public Data Source